 From protecting shorelines and levees to stabilizing industrial containment areas, FFC is suitable for many different applications (the most popular listed below).

-Fabric formed concrete is best suited for projects where erosion control needs to balance durability, cost, and minimal site disruption.
-Some of the most common applications are:
+Fabric form concrete is best suited for projects where erosion control has to balance durability, cost, and minimal site disruption.
+Common applications include:

 - Waterways and canals, to prevent soil loss and bank undercutting.